Marilyn Mazur

-Marilyn Mazur (born January 18, 1955) is an American-born Danish percussionist.
-Since 1975, she has worked as a percussionist with various groups, among them Six Winds with Alex Riel.
-Mazur is primarily an autodidact, but she has a degree in percussion from the Royal Danish Academy of Music.
+Marilyn Mazur (January 18, 1955 – December 12, 2025) was an American-born Danish percussionist.
+From 1975, she worked as a percussionist with various groups, among them Six Winds with Alex Riel.
+Mazur was primarily an autodidact, but she had a degree in percussion from the Royal Danish Academy of Music.

-Musical life
+Life and career

-Mazur was born in New York City in 1955, from Polish and African-American parents, who moved with her to Denmark at age 6.
+Mazur was born in New York City on January 18, 1955, to a Polish father and an African-American mother.
+The family moved to Denmark when Marilyn was six years old.
 She learned to play the piano, but when she was 19, she took up drumming, inspired by Al Foster, Airto Moreira, and Alex Riel.
 She started her first band in 1973, Zirenes.
 In 1978, she formed Primi, an all-woman theatre band.
 In 1985, she was asked to participate in the Palle Mikkelborg project that would become the Miles Davis album Aura, and soon after she went on the road with Miles Davis.
 Afterward, she played with Gil Evans, Wayne Shorter, Jan Garbarek, and Makiko Hirabayashi.
 Her all-Scandinavian band Shamania consists of avant-garde female musicians.

-The U.S. magazine Down Beat, in 1989, 1990, 1995, 1997, 1998 and 2002 selected Mazur as a "percussion-talent deserving wider recognition".
-In 2001, she was awarded the Jazzpar Prize, the world's largest international jazz prize.
+Death

+Marilyn Mazur died on December 12, 2025, at age 70.